-My tour of the English Language Teaching Centre was interrupted by an old lady who seemed to know everyone.
-‘This’ said Peter Clark, the British Council Director, introducing us, ‘is Fatie Darwish’.
+My tour of the English Language Teaching Centre in Damascus was interrupted by an old lady who seemed to know everyone.
+‘This’ said Peter Clark, the British Council Director, ‘is Fatie Darwish’.
 She was a tiny, sparrow-like woman.
 About 80 years old.
 I reached out to shake her hand.
-Instead she held mine warmly between her two hands, looking up at me with big, curious eyes.
+She took it warmly between her two hands.
+She didn’t let go.
+Looking up at me with big, curious eyes.
 ‘Where are you from?
 What are you doing here?
 How long are you here?
 Have you met so-and-so from the Embassy?
 And so-and-so from the Netherlands?’
 I barely got to answer one question before the next one came.
 And I still hadn’t retrieved my hand.

 Fatie was, I realised, assessing me as the new bachelor in town.
 There were single expat females in Damascus and a limited pool of suitable males.
 She was an incorrigible matchmaker.

 After 10 minutes of chat Peter politely moved us along.
 I eased my hand from Fatie’s grip.
 She continued to ask questions.
 As we moved away Peter whispered ‘I must tell you the funniest story’.

 ‘Fatie Darwish’ he explained ‘is a longstanding member of The British Women of Damascus’.
 A charitable group made up of smartly dressed diplomats’ wives and other expats.
 Recently, there’d been a lively discussion at the Annual General Meeting about prize options for an upcoming raffle.
 To lighten the mood, Fatie chipped in with a saucy suggestion, which almost saw her expelled from the group.
 1st Prize should be to have Fatie for the night.
 The po-faced women of the committee were unamused.
 Not for the first time, Fatie had overstepped the mark.